fluxcd/website/content/en/docs/components/_index.md

 automation tooling.

 You can use the toolkit to extend Flux, and to build your own systems for continuous delivery.
-The [the source-watcher guide](../gitops-toolkit/source-watcher/) is a good place to start.
+The [source-watcher guide](../gitops-toolkit/source-watcher/) is a good place to start.

 A reference for each component and API type is linked below.